hesham-medhat/Semantic-Analyzer-Generator/README.md

 <LHS>: <RHS>
 ```

-Keywords are enclosed by dollar signs on separate lines and have the highest priority regardless of their location.
+Keywords are enclosed by curly braces on separate lines and have the highest priority regardless of their location.
 Punctuation characters are enclosed by square brackets on separate lines as well.

 ### Example: